w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## How to set up a Proxy

-> NOTE: The first proxy you add should always be of _type_ `Any`.
-> Also, if there are multiple proxies for the proxied account, you should not remove _all_ `Any`
-> types unless you are prepared to kill the relationship.
-> Without having an `Any` type proxy, you won't be able to send funds, add new proxies, kill the
-> anonymous proxy or take any action not specifically allowed by the types of the proxies the
-> account has.

 ### Using the Polkadot-JS UI

 To set up a proxy, navigate to the [Polkadot-JS UI](https://polkadot.js.org/apps/#/extrinsics) and